 Fortunately, however, there is another process based on a very successful planning approach.
 It’s called zoom-in/zoom-out and CFOs, as well as other executives, should embrace it to make a strategic impact that can prepare for the long term.

-- Helps with a long-term projection from which you can work backward to identify steps to take to reach the long-term goals.
+- Zoom-Out 10 to 20 years: It helps with a long-term projection from which you can work backward to identify steps to take to reach the long-term goals.

-- Identify current or short-term goals that can help to achieve long term ones.
+- Zoom-In 6 to 12 months: Identify current or short-term goals that can help to achieve long term ones.
 Identify things to cut and ways to free up and maximize existing resources.

 This is not your typical 5-year approach.
 Companies using this planning method believe that staying the course and looking at these two time-points is the best way and that everything will work out if they stay focused.

 A theoretical exercise becomes real and sets steps for companies to work differently to build a vital path to reaching their long-term projection.
 The goal is to focus on the top 2 or 3 highest-impact assessments for the next 6-12 months while giving the proper amount of resources.

 This method closely aligns the idea that if both long-term and short-term goals are closely aligned, the middle will fall into place.

 This allows executives to have focus and to keep from spreading resources too thin for things that may not work out.
 It also reduces the risks of being blindsided and could radically change the market.